Marsaxlokk: Cultural tradition

 Marsaxlokk is also famous for the national boats which are the luzzu and the kajjik.
 They serve the fisherman on fishing near the shore and for fishing away from the shore they use another type of boat.
 Tourists also can take boat trips from Marsaxlokk to Delimara and Birzebbuġa.

 Most of Malta's fish supplies are caught by fishermen coming from this port as about 70% of the Maltese fishing fleet is based there.
 Swordfish, tuna, and 'lampuki' are caught in abundance between spring and late autumn.
 On weekdays, the catch is taken to the fish-market in Marsa, but on Sundays, fresh fish is sold by fishermen directly on the quay.

 Zones in Marsaxlokk

 Sports

 Marsaxlokk F.C., formed in 1949, is the village's main football team.
-It plays in the Maltese 2nd Division, with home games taking place at the Ta' Qali Stadium.
+It plays in the Maltese Premier League, with home games taking place at the Ta' Qali Stadium.
 Marsaxlokk also has a water polo team, which dates to 1952.